 Our contracts with most of our customers is for a period of at least one year which subsequently gets renewed, on an ongoing basis.
 As a result, our business is on an annuity-based model where a customer once secured, generates revenue over a long period of time.
 We have over the years established long-term relationships with our customers leading to recurrent business engagements with them.
 We believe we have been able to retain existing customers and attract new customers because of our brand, strong market position and delivery of quality services.
-Our average customer retention ratio is 85% for the Financial Years ended March 31, 2021, 2022 and 2023, and in the six months period ended September 30, 2023.
+Our average customer retention ratio is 85% for the Financial Years ended March 31, 2022, 2023 and 2024.
 We believe that our customer retention levels reflect our ability to provide high quality services, and our consistent customer servicing standards have enabled us to increase our customer dependence on us.
 This has also allowed us to cross-sell our offerings to our customers thus resulting in a higher wallet share from our customers in the different service segment like IFM, Employee Transportation services, Corporate Food Solution Services, Supply Chain Management Services.